 Grades and severity of airway obstruction - GOLD

-GOLD (2024) categorises airway obstruction seen in spirometry into levels from mild to very severe based on the percentage of predicted FEV1.
+GOLD (2026) and NICE guidelines categorize airway obstruction seen in spirometry into levels which range from mild to very severe, based on the percentage of predicted FEV1.

 GOLD Grades and Severity of Airflow Obstruction in COPD (based on post-bronchodilator FEV1) |